13 Small Diet Changes to Look (and Feel!) Great in Your 40s

 Watch the salt

 You may be shocked at the amount of sodium hiding in some of your favorite foods.
 The American Heart Association recommends no more than 2,300 milligrams daily, but ideally no more than 1,500 milligrams.
 It’s especially important to keep an eye on this number as women reach menopause because eating a diet high in salt can contribute to hypertension (high blood pressure).
 “According to the American Heart Association, until age 45, men are more likely to develop hypertension than women, however from age 45 to 64, men and women develop hypertension at similar rates,” says Abby Sauer, a registered dietitian at Abbott.
 It’s not just about cutting back on salt though.
 Lisa Cohn, registered dietitian consultant for miVIP Surgery Centers suggests adding natural diuretics and anti-inflammatory foods in your diet, such as fresh parsley, fennel, oregano, basil, cucumber, or lemon.
-Check out these other foods that fight inflammation.

 Say yes to soy

 Soy is a high-quality protein source that contains healthy fats and a variety of vitamins and minerals.
-According to Mark Messina, PhD, co-author of The Simple Soybean and Your Health and expert for the United Soybean Board, soy directly lowers blood cholesterol by about five percent and may also lower blood pressure, two issues that can pop up in the menopause years.
+According to Mark Messina, PhD, co-author of The Simple Soybean and Your Health and expert for the United Soybean Board, soy directly lowers blood cholesterol by about 5% and may also lower blood pressure, two issues that can pop up in the menopause years.
 “Most soy research has focused on the benefits of soy for postmenopausal women, such as hot flash reduction, improvement in endothelial function, and reduction in bone loss,” says Dr. Messina.
 But you’ve probably been leery of eating soy for the possible connection to breast cancer risk.
 “The controversy about whether breast cancer patients can safely consume soy has been resolved,” says Dr. Messina.
 “The American Institute for Cancer Research, the American Cancer Society, and the World Cancer Research Fund International has all concluded breast cancer patients can safely consume soy foods.”
 Reach for whole soy like tempeh, soy nuts, and edamame as they provide fiber, omega-3 fats, and isoflavones.
 “Refined soy foods that are based on more concentrated sources of soy protein can be low or lacking in some of these constituents.
 Even tofu, which is only minimally processed, lacks soy fiber,” says Dr. Messina.
 But if your focus is solely protein, Dr. Messina says a soy burger is an excellent choice.

 Eat nutrient-dense foods

 If you think getting older means hanging up your sneakers and enjoying more porch sitting, think again.
 Diabetes risk goes up as we gain weight and become less active with age, says Sauer.
 “Since we are often less physically active, we need to alter how much we eat and what we eat to balance the amount of calories we are taking in with the amount of calories we are burning off to help maintain a healthy weight or even help with weight loss,” says Sauer.
 That’s where nutrient-dense foods (high in nutrients, low in calories) can help.
-According to choosemyplate.gov, instead of eating foods with empty calories like soda, baked goods, candy, and chips, opt for nutrient-dense foods like veggies, fruits, whole grains, seafood, eggs, beans, peas, unsalted nuts and seeds, low-fat dairy products, and lean meats and poultry.
+Instead of eating foods with empty calories like soda, baked goods, candy, and chips, opt for nutrient-dense foods like veggies, fruits, whole grains, seafood, eggs, beans, peas, unsalted nuts and seeds, low-fat dairy products, and lean meats and poultry.
 That’s quite a haul; make sure they all have little or no saturated fat, sodium, and added sugars.

 Eat more often